Defending Your Savings Against Significant Downturns

 image_1.jpg

-In this case, the method resulted in substantially higher overall gain, with much less volatility.
-Consider the higher gain of the trend following results an anomaly; you will usually give up some gains in order to have the downside protection—a phenomenon we’ll explore across more ETFs below
+In this case, the strategy resulted in substantially higher overall gain, with much less volatility.
+Consider the higher gain of the trend following results an anomaly; you will usually give up some gains in order to have the downside protection—a phenomenon we’ll explore across more ETFs below.

-With that understanding of what we hope to achieve, we present results from 2 trend following methods:
+With that understanding of what we hope to achieve, we present results from three trend-following strategies:

-• Excess Return.
-This approach compares the one-year moving average (MA) of a security against the one-year MA of a ‘risk-free’ benchmark (in this case, 10-Year U.S. Treasuries).
-If the security is outperforming the benchmark on a trend basis, it triggers a ‘buy’; if it falls behind, it triggers a ‘sell’ to preserve capital.
+• Excess Return (SMA): This approach compares the moving average of a security against the moving average of a "risk-free" benchmark (using the 3-Month U.S. Treasury yield, DGS3MO).
+If the security is outperforming the benchmark on a trend basis, it triggers a buy signal.
+Otherwise, it triggers a sell and sweeps the proceeds to cash.
+This is a binary strategy (either 100% invested or 100% in cash).

 We are not including the tax impact of capital gains in this analysis.
 There are three reasons for this: